 If you’re going to get your distribution then you are probably going to need to file a petition with the probate court.
 The petition may be as straightforward as asking the probate court to compel a distribution.
 It’s possible the petition will also include a request to make the trustee account and, if necessary, to surcharge the trustee for any losses the beneficiaries have suffered due to the trustee.
 If the trustee is believed to have taken trust property too then the petition will demand the trustee return the property and, in some cases, pay double damages.

 If you’ve taken reasonable steps to get your distribution and the trustee won’t give it to you then do something about it NOW.
-Bad situations that are allowed to fester often get worse with time.
+Bad situations that fester get worse with time.
 You can’t afford to allow somebody who is incompetent or dishonest to remain in control of your inheritance.
 If you are facing difficulties with a trustee not distributing your inheritance to you in the San Diego area, contact us for assistance today.

 The Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307